drB-dotjpg/DemoWeather/README.md

 # DemoWeather

-Work in progress.
-Basic weather app built using React and Vite.
-Weather data pulled from https://wttr.in/.
+Basic weather app created as a means to learn react.
+Built using vite.
+Weather data from https://wttr.in/